 I recently re-joined this group this year.
 What a great organization!
 They have so many free events, free classes, and an excellent support system.
-The Chicagoland chapter kicks ass!
-Their Annual Writers’s Workshop was so informative and fun…and free!
+The Chicagoland chapter is awesome.
+Their Annual Writers’ Workshop was so informative and fun and free.

 I hope all the other writers out there have found their writing community–even if it’s only via the internet.
 Writers, in my experience, are very gracious and supportive of one another.
 Support others and let them support you.
 Find your tribe!